braver/programmingfonts/blog.md

 Nimbus Mono has been packaged with Ghostscript and many Linux distributions.
 The Ghostscript fonts were licensed under the LPPL, enabling a number of derivative fonts like TeX Gyre Cursor.
 Like Courier it lacks a distinct zero, but it does come in bold and italic.

-serif, 1984, writing, nimbus, commercial
+serif, 1984, writing, nimbus, commercial, professional

 By **URW++ Studio** (1984)
 *Alias: nimbus - License: GNU GPL*